Archive Why Your Kid Shouldn’t Be Watching Movies Not Suited at Their Age

 Sleep, Mental Health, and Other Problems

 Media can distract children’s attention from important tasks, disrupt homework time, and harm academic performance.
 It can also interfere with quality family time and make children feel lonely or isolated.
-If you want to decrease your child’s media use, you can use parental controls to monitor and control not only their media use but their complete screen time.
+If you want to decrease your child’s media use, you can use parental controls such as Safes to monitor and control not only their media use but their complete screen time.
+Sign up for a free trial today and pave the way for healthier screen time habits and more meaningful family moments.

 Conclusion